cyrraz/plothist/docs/advanced/other_advanced.rst

 Other advanced examples
 =======================

 This section shows how to use the ``plothist`` package to make more complex plots.
-The examples below use a lot of the functionality of the package to produce the plots, but the code is still quite simple and easy to read.
+The examples below take advantage of the flexibility of the package to produce more advanced plots with ease.
+For each example, the code is commented to explain the logic and steps taken to produce the plots.

-They make use of a numpy ndarray ``df`` containing dummy data (you may also use a pandas dataframe), that can be loaded with:
+The examples use of a numpy ndarray ``df`` containing dummy data (you may also use a pandas dataframe), that can be loaded with:

 .. code-block:: python